At a Glance

 In September 2020, California announced that the sales of new internal combustion engine vehicles would be banned by 2035.
 Within a month, the U.S. and the State of Massachusetts announced they would end ICE sales by 2030.

-In a recent paper an international team of U.S. and Chinese researchers that I take part in, found that a massive increase in electric vehicle use in China—scaling from 4 million today to 80 million by 2030—would enable China to meet their peak carbon goals far more easily and at lower cost (Li et al. 2021).
+A recent paper written by an international team of Chinese and U.S. researchers (of which I am a participant) found that a massive increase in electric vehicle use in China——scaling from 4 million today to 80 million by 2030—would enable China to meet their peak carbon goals far more easily and at lower cost (Li et al. 2021).
 U.S. Senator Schumer has proposed a “Clean Cars for America” plan that President Biden may adopt.
 It calls for the U.S. to scale from about 2 million electric vehicles today to over 60 million by 20305.

 Thus, we are clearly at a point where strong clean energy market forces, a federally endorsed desire for social justice, and stimulus packages and plans give us an incredible opportunity to peak greenhouse gas emissions today (or even in the recent past).

-While the Biden Administration has set 2035 as the date for a carbon-neutral electricity sector, and as noted at the beginning of this essay, the data is showing a number of nations are relaxing (some rapidly!) back to their pre-COVID-levels, the potential for more aggressive action is not only available to us, but increasing climate costs and the benefits of investing in a more equitable society may be just the combination needed to tip the scales.
+While the Biden Administration has set 2035 as the date for a carbon-neutral electricity sector (and as noted at the beginning of this essay, the data is showing a number of nations are relaxing back to their pre-COVID-levels), the potential for more aggressive action is not only available to us, but increasing climate costs and the benefits of investing in a more equitable society may be just the combination needed to tip the scales.

 Azevedo, Inês Lima, M. Granger Morgan, Karen Palmer, & Lester B. Lave.
 2013.
 “Reducing U.S. Residential Energy Use and CO2 Emissions: How Much, How Soon, and at What Cost?”
 Environ.
 Sci.
 Technol.
 2013, 47, 6, 2502–2511. https://doi.org/10.1021/es303688k